ibm-cloud-docs/AnalyticsEngine/working-with-hbase.md

 ### Importing a snapshot from Cloud Object Storage to HDFS

-To import the snapshot od a HBase table from Cloud Object Storage to HDFS:
+To import the snapshot of a HBase table from Cloud Object Storage to HDFS:

 1. Import the snapshot from Cloud Object Storage to HDFS on the cluster:
 ```